 He has worked collaboratively with several organizations and institutions, including the European Union, Global Counterterrorism Forum (GCTF), the NATO-affiliated Centre of Excellence Defence Against Terrorism, and National Defense University.

-Dr. Ozeren has taught numerous graduate and undergraduate courses on international security, terrorism and counterterrorism, forced migration, and conflict resolution at different universities.
+Dr. Ozeren has taught numerous graduate and undergraduate courses on international security, terrorism and counterterrorism, cybercrime, cyberterrorism, and conflict resolution at different universities.

 2017-Present.
 Research Scholar.
 Center for Global Policy, George Mason University.
 "A New Approach to the Middle East by the United States and Its Implications for the State and Non-State Actors in the Syrian Conflict"